Skip “Scooter” Aldous

 Mark is an aviation attorney and a Managing Partner of Tressler LLP, a national law firm based in Chicago.
 Mark has dedicated his career to aviation related legal work, representing pilots, FBO’s, maintenance facilities, airlines, aviation insurers, and other aviation related enterprises.
 Mark resides at Naper Aero (LL10), the Illinois airpark where the Lima Lima Flight Team was founded.
 Mark served as the Airport Board President at Naper Aero from 2007 to 2012, having previously served as President of the Naperville Flying Club – a longstanding flying club based at the field.
 In addition to performing with the Lima Lima Flight Team, Mark flies his T-34 for charity rides to benefit veterans and the disabled.
 Mark has lived at Naper Aero since 2003 with his wife Lisa, where they raised their three adult children – Mark Jr, Alexis and Benjamin.
 Mark’s T-34 (LL34 – N244RF) is regularly spotted in the skies over the greater Naperville area and is well known and enjoyed by the local community.

 John “Ripper” Rippinger

-John is president and CVO of the Rippinger Financial Group of companies, a group of Schaumburg-based insurance and employee benefit firms.
+John is president and CVO of Rippinger Financial Group, Inc. a Scottsdale-based insurance and employee benefit firm.
 He has been flying for over 50 years in both fixed wing and balloons.
 He was co-pilot on the gas balloon “Chicago” which won the 1981 U.S. National Championship.
-In addition to his flight duties, John also manages the 20+ product sponsors for the team.
-John, his wife Susan and their dog Aileron live in Scottsdale, AZ.
+John manages the 20+ product sponsors for the team as well as the website.
+John, his wife Susan and their dog Sully live in Scottsdale, AZ.
 He started flying T-34’s in 1989 and has been a member of the team since 1992.
-He recently retired from the aerobatic flying part of the team to concentrate on the management portion.
+He recently retired from the aerobatic flying part of the team to concentrate on the business management portion.